mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/configuration/notebook-servers-configuration/index.md

 ## Prerequisites

--   A Provisioned Konvoy cluster running Konvoy `v1.7.0` or above.
+-   A Provisioned DKP cluster using version `v2.1.1` or above.

 ## Creating custom Toleration Groups and Affinity Configurations